colinpoulakos/CNIT-381-FinalProject/README.md

 This goal of this project is to create a networking assistant chat bot that uses a variety of tool including Netmiko, Ansible, RESTCONF, and Genie in order to edit, view, and monitor routers on a network.

 ### Prerequisites
-- Have a linux based Virtual Machine
+- Have a linux machine
 - Python 3.8
 - Webex account
 - Have the following untilites installed